EtienneCmb/visbrain/docs/sleep.rst

 * *Channels*
     * Show / hide channels :
-        * Select channels of your choice by clicking on the corresponding checkbox
+        * Select the channels to display by clicking on the corresponding checkbox
-        * Display / hide all channels
+        * Alternatively, you can click on display / hide all channels
     * Control the amplitude :
         * Per channel
         * By setting all amplitudes at once
         * Use symmetric amplitudes (-M, +M)
         * Use automatic amplitude (each amplitude fit to the (minimum, maximum) of the current displayed window)
 * *Time-frequency*
-    * Manage the time-frequency of the full recording
+    * Customize the spectrogram
         * Channel on which to compute the time-frequency
         * Computation method (see :ref:`time_frequency`)
         * Starting and ending frequencies
         * Time length window and overlap
         * Colormap
 * *Hypnogram*
-    * Manage the hypnogram
+    * Customize the hypnogram
-        * Width and color of hypnogram line
+        * line width and line color
-        * Reset to an empty one
 * *Topoplot*
-    * Manage the topographic map (topoplot) of the current window
+    * Customize the topographic map (topoplot)
         * Show / hide topoplot
         * Display either the filtered signal, the amplitude or the power in specific frequency band
         * Colormap control